informalsystems/tendermint-rs/docs/architecture/adr-008-event-subscription.md

 * Requires an additional concurrent, potentially long-running `async` task to be concerned about (partially mitigated by the [handle-driver concurrency model](#handle-driver-concurrency-model)).
-* Requires some knowledge of the use of unbounded and bounded channels for inter-task communication - or at least an understanding of what these choices mean for clients and how buffer size selection could impact cases where bounded channels are used.

 ### Neutral